-Because certolizumab pegol affects your immune system, it can make you more likely to pick up infections.
+Because certolizumab pegol affects the immune system, it can make you more likely to pick up infections.
 It can also make them harder to spot.

-- a sore throat or fever
+- a sore throat

 - coughing up green phlegm

-- any other symptoms that concern you.
+- any other new symptoms that concern you.

-Reducing the risk of infection
+Tips to reduce your risk of infection

 Effects on other treatments

+Certolizumab pegol may be prescribed along with other drugs, including methotrexate.
 Check with your doctor before starting any new medications, and remember to mention you’re on certolizumab pegol if you’re treated by anyone other than your usual rheumatology team.

 It’s best to discuss vaccinations with your healthcare team before starting certolizumab pegol.